Merimetso-Code/UART-Hacking/README.md

   - tcp_serial_redirect.py

 ## sbrute
 This is login bruteforing tool for UART.
 Most UART connected are used to login to an embedded system.
-This tool is designed to allow a user to brute forece that authentication process.
+This tool is designed to allow a user to brute force that authentication process.
 The program has been developed by Merimetso.
 ```sh
 $ python sbrute.py -h
 usage: sbrute.py [-h] [-d device] [-b baudrate] [-U username] [-f passwordfile]